Benefits of moderate hypercapnia for the brain. Obstructive sleep apnea and depression (literature review). Pathogenesis of hypercapnia and hypoxemia

 Prevention

-To prevent hypercapnia, you need:
+To prevent hypercapnia you need:

 • active and regular ventilation of home and office premises (especially with installed plastic windows that do not have valves);

-• proper administration of general anesthesia.
+• competent administration of general anesthesia.

 Etiology